LunarianNova/aristurtledev.github.io/source/tutorials/building_2d_games/23_completing_the_game/index.md

 - `s_scoreFormat`: A string format template used to display the player's score with leading zeros.
 - `_uiSoundEffect`: Stores the sound effect played for UI interactions like button clicks and focus changes.
-- `_overlay`: A semi-transparent overlay that darkens the game screen when a menu is displayed.
 - `_pausePanel`: The panel containing the UI elements shown when the game is paused.
 - `_resumeButton`: A reference to the resume button, allowing us to set focus on it when the pause panel is shown.
 - `_gameOverPanel`: The panel containing the UI elements shown when a game over occurs.